 Tennis elbow, termed lateral epicondylitis, is a term for moderate to severe tendonitis and inflammation represented as soreness and pain on the outside (lateral) part of the elbow (epicondyle).
 It is usually caused by a partial tear or an overuse-injury in the tendon fibers which connect muscle to the bone.

-Through research, regenerative medicine has been established as a very effective treatment when traditional conservative treatments are unresponsive.
+Through research, regenerative medicine has been established as very effective treatment when traditional conservative treatments are unresponsive.
 Studies have shown that while corticosteroid injections are better for relieve acute pain, Platelet-Rich Plasma (PRP) injections for chronic tennis elbow are more effective long term to decrease pain and disability.
 This is because tendon injuries heal very slowly due to their little blood supply, which limits the platelets in the blood to attract healing growth factors to the tendon.
 The idea of using platelet-rich plasma (PRP) obtained from your own blood to inject the injured tendon is to promote and accelerate the healing process.
 Thus, platelet-rich plasma (PRP) injection may be the best current option to treat chronic, severe or recurring tennis elbow that is unresponsive to traditional conservative treatments, or where the patient is trying to avoid surgery.
+The good news is that with regenerative medicine and PRP treatment, your tennis elbow injury can be resolved quickly and you can get back to your life faster.

 When creating your treatment plan, our physicians at Virginia Spine Institute will take into account your medical history, treatment preferences, and past treatment history.
 By evaluating and using this information, it allows us to create a beneficial treatment plan individualized to your needs.
 With our multidisciplinary practice all under one roof, it allows us the ability to offer more than just one type of treatment alone, which provides greater effective long term results.